 When using almond flour to cook or bake, Bhattara says to expect a slight difference in taste and texture compared to goods made with all-purpose flour; after all, they're made with completely different ingredients.
 "Just remember that when substituting all-purpose flour with almond flour, it may not act the same way because it doesn't have gluten and you may need to adjust the wet ingredients in the recipe," she says.
 "You’ll probably need some sort of binder like xanthan gum, guar gum, or psyllium husk to add structure to your baked goods."
 She also says to be mindful of how much flour a recipe calls for too.
 "The general recommendation is to substitute almond flour for 1/4 (25 percent) of the all-purpose flour in a recipe," she says.

-5 recipes to try using your homemade almond flour
+5 recipes to make with homemade almond flour

 Bhattara says that the high unsaturated fat content in almonds makes this alt-flour especially good for baking cookies, scones, cake, biscuits, and muffins.
 "The high-fat content helps them to be moist and tender," she says.
 To that end, the five recipes here are the perfect opportunity to put your almond flour to delicious use.